dgjnpr/Sloe/README.md

     puts device.snmp.get_value('sysDescr.0')

 All options supported by Netconf, Net::SCP and SNMP are supported in this gem too.
-The :target option is aliased to the SNMP :host option so there is no need to duplicate that option key.
+The `:target` Netconf::SSH option is aliased to the SNMP `:host` option so there is no need to duplicate that option key.

 ## Vendor specific Netconf extensions

 Sloe supports vendor specific Netconf extensions.
-To add that vendor specific support call new() on one of the supported classes.
+To add that vendor specific support call `new()` on one of the supported classes.
 Sloe supports the following:

 *Sloe::Device - no vendor specific Netconf extensions added *Sloe::Junos - Junos vendor specific Netconf extensions added

-Just simply call Sloe::Junos.new() to get the Junos extensions added
+Just simply call `Sloe::Junos.new()` to get the Junos extensions added

+### Junos specific extension

+For Junos specific Netconf extensions please refer to the [Juniper webiste](http://www.juniper.net/techpubs/en_US/junos12.3/information-products/topic-collections/netconf-guide/index.html)

+As well as supporting Junos specific Netconf RPCs Sloe::Junos also supports the `cli()` method.
+This method allows you to execute CLI commands on the Juniper device.
+For example

+    device.cli("show version")
+    device.cli("show ospf interfaces")

+By default this call will respond with an XML result tree fragment, a Nokogiri::XML object.
+To get what you would see on the CLI modify the `cli()` call with the `:format => 'text'` attribute and chain the Nokogiri `text()` method.
+Here is an example that will return just the output from "show version"

+    device.cli("show version", :format => 'text').text

 ## SUPPORT